Q: As a federal employee acting within the scope of my employment, why would I need FEDS PLI coverage for a civil suit?

 Immunity – You have absolute immunity under the Federal Tort Claims Act (FTCA) for common law torts.
 You do not, however, have absolute immunity for constitutional torts and/or personal capacity lawsuits.
 If you are sued in your personal capacity, you only have qualified immunity.

 Indemnification - Even if DOJ provides representation, what you need to understand is that it is still a lawsuit against you personally.
 Therefore, you could still be liable for the judgment.
-Requirements for indemnification: (1) Scope; (2) interest of the US; and (3) your agency must have regulations governing the indemnification process.
+Requirements for indemnification include (1) acting within your federal scope; (2) indemnifying is in the best interests of the US; and (3) your agency has regulations governing the indemnification process.
 The FEDS policy provides defense and indemnification up to $1,000,000 or $2,000,000 if you are found liable and need to pay a judgment.